cjacker/opensource-toolchain-8051/README.md

 ## for Silicon Labs EFM8

-EFM8 can be programmed with C2 protocol or with UART bootloader.
+EFM8 can be programmed with C2 protocol or with factory UART bootloader.

 ### with C2

 There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol except ['ec2-new'](https://github.com/paragonrobotics/ec2-new.git) with [my improvements](https://github.com/cjacker/ec2-new.git) to add EFM8 support.
-Although there are some other opensource projects trying to implement C2 protocols with GPIO or arduino, but all of them don't work as expected or have very limited device support.

 You can use ['ec2-new'](https://github.com/cjacker/ec2-new.git) with UDA/ToolStick to program some EFM8 models.

 For usage of 'ec2-new', please refer to above 'C8051F' section.

-Silicon Labs also officially provided [linux utils to program C8051 and EFM8](https://github.com/cjacker/siliconlabs-c8051-efm8-utils), as mentioned in 'C8051' section, it includes `device8051` to detect device, `flash8051` with usb debug adapter and `flashefm8` with jlink.
+Silicon Labs also officially provided [linux utils to program C8051 and EFM8](https://github.com/cjacker/siliconlabs-c8051-efm8-utils), as mentioned in 'C8051' section, it includes `device8051` to detect device, `flash8051`/`flashefm8` to program.

-If you have EFM8 breakout board without any Debugger on-board, you can use [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) to program it.
+If you have EFM8 breakout board without any debugger integrated, you can use [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) to program it.

 If you use official starter kit or old toolstick development platform, usually there is a debugger on board, either toolstick or jlink.
-For example, I have an [EFM8BB1-LCK](https://www.silabs.com/development-tools/mcu/8-bit/efm8bb1lck-starter-kit) board with 'Toolstick F330 DC' debugger on board, this toolstick debugger can not be supported by 'ec2-new' up to now, you have to use `flash8051` to program it.
+For example, I have an [EFM8BB1-LCK](https://www.silabs.com/development-tools/mcu/8-bit/efm8bb1lck-starter-kit) board with 'Toolstick F330 DC' debugger on board.

 To detect device: